Beastman9095/Ham5teakPresence/README.md

 **1:**
 Create an application from https://discord.com/developers/applications.

 **2:**
 Copy the Application/Client ID

 **3:**
 Go in the Rich Presence Tab, Art Assets.

 **4:**
 Upload the image of your choice for LargeImage and another for your SmallImage - both are optional.

 **5:**
 Rename the images and use the renamed version names as image keys.

+**6:**
+Green colored arrow in the image below shows the application name which is always displayed, orange colored arrow in the image below shows the LargeImage, blue colored arrow shows the SmallImage.

 ![discordimage2](https://i.ibb.co/42fT2G9/Screenshot-2021-04-20-132530.png)